NourBelka/Design-Portfolio/adobe-after-effects/README.md

 Welcome to my Adobe After Effects repo!

 ## What’s inside
-- **Logo Animation**: animation of previous logo made on Adobe Illustrator
+- **Logo Animation**: animation of my own logo made on Adobe Illustrator.
-- **Motion Graphics Edit**: transitions and UI-style animations inspired by iPhone/tech aesthetics
+- **Motion Graphics Edit**: transitions and UI-style animations inspired by iPhone/tech aesthetics.

 ## How to view
--  Click the file name
+-  Click the file name.
-- Press **Download** to view it locally
+- Press **Download** to view it locally. or
-or
 [Watch previews on Google Drive](https://drive.google.com/drive/folders/1DhEWNdc75o5AMhYeXmRNK58vHs690C43?usp=drive_link)

 ## Notes
-- All files are for showcase purposes only
+- All files are for showcase purposes only.